 Teller is a city located in Nome County Alaska.
-Teller has a 2020 population of 234.
-Teller is currently declining at a rate of -0.43% annually but its population has increased by 1.74% since the most recent census, which recorded a population of 230 in 2010.
+With a 2020 population of 253, it is the 171st largest city in Alaska and the 22898th largest city in the United States.
+Teller is currently growing at a rate of 0.80% annually and its population has increased by 1.61% since the most recent census, which recorded a population of 249 in 2020.
+Spanning over 2 miles, Teller has a population density of 170 people per square mile.

 According to the most recent ACS, the racial composition of Tellerwas: